Man charged with theft, admits to missing court for previous theft

 MEMPHIS, Tenn.
-(WREG) — Memphis Police said a man has been arrested after stealing clothing from Macy’s on December 17.
+(WREG) — Memphis Police said a man was arrested after stealing clothing from Macy’s on December 17.

 MPD said that Trevorris Rhodes walked into the Oak Court Mall Macy’s and was observed by loss prevention personnel concealing several items of clothing under his own.